-- 19.2 Each faculty member shall be informed when material is placed in his or her file and shall have the right to append or affix his or her comments to the file. - 19.3 Upon reasonable notice, no longer than forty-eight hours, a faculty member (in the company of his or her Union representative if he or she so wishes) may inspect his or her file and secure copies of any materials therein.
-The file may also be open to duly authorized personnel who are charged with responsibility in the areas of evaluation, promotion, tenure and reappointment. - 19.4 No other personnel file shall be maintained by the Institute covering the faculty.
+19.2 Each faculty member shall be informed when material is placed in his or her central file and shall have the right to append or affix his or her comments to the file.

+19.3 Upon reasonable notice, no longer than forty-eight hours, a faculty member (in the company of his or her Union representative if he or she so wishes) may inspect his or her central file and secure copies of any materials therein.
+The central file may also be open to duly authorized personnel who are charged with responsibility in the areas of evaluation, promotion, tenure and reappointment.